 The I Ching

-But no matter what version you’re working with, the penny method of doing a reading should work.
+But no matter what version you’re working with, the penny method of doing a reading should work for your I Ching reading.
 I start with three shiny pennies and a notebook.
 In the notebook, I write out my question, which is usually something like “What guidance will best support me in such-and-such situation.”
 Then I number 1-6, starting with one on the bottom and moving upwards to 6.
 Holding the question in my mind and body, I roll the three coins.
 Then I write a straight line or a broken line near the number one, using the following guidelines.
 I then repeat the process five more times, moving upwards toward 6.

 If I roll two heads and one tails, I draw a broken line.